ethereum/secure-drop/README.md

 * flask
 * sendgrid
 * flask_recaptcha
+* dotenv

 ### Services

-* sendgrid
+* Sendgrid
-* google recaptcha
+* Google reCAPTCHA

-## Setup
+## New setup

-In [server.py](server.py), change the "insertValue" to the corresponding values in your setup.
+Make a fork.
+Set environment variables in `.env` file or other way.
+Update the templates and emails in server.py.
-Public keys can be found in [static/js/public-keys.js](static/js/public-keys.js)
+Update public keys in [static/js/public-keys.js](static/js/public-keys.js).

 ## Security